hayj/WebBrowser/README.md

 	from hjwebbrowser.tor import *
 	tor = Tor(portCount=100) # To have 100 differents ips
-	proxy = tor.getRandomProxy() # Get a random proxy to use in requests or Selenium for example tor.restart() # Get new ips
+	proxy = tor.getRandomProxy() # Get a random proxy to use in HTTPBrowser, requests or Selenium for example tor.restart() # Get new ips